Your U.S. Visa Application: How to Prepare

 • Travel itinerary, if you have already made travel arrangements.

 • Dates of your last five visits or trips to the United States, if you have previously traveled to the United States.
-You may also be asked for your international travel history over the past five years.
+You may also be asked for your international travel history and purpose of travel over the past five years.

 • Résumé or Curriculum Vitae – You may be required to provide information about your current and previous education and work history.

-• Visa application forms – A list of types of visas and their respective forms are available here.
+• Visa application forms – A list of types of visas, their respective forms, and FAQs are available here.

 • Divorce or death certificate(s) of any previous spouse(s) for both you and a U.S. citizen sponsor